Lucas-lufa/Notes/ip-ethics-privicy/journal-AT1-ip-ethics-privicy.md

         9.1.
 Evidence of research
 (E.g. which websites or academic journals did you visit?)

+shell content

+reading
+ - ICT working to protect privacy
+ - maintaining privacy and compliance
+ - Privacy: Public, Private and the role of ICT professional
+ - Practice: Privacy and the modern workplace
+ - Blockchain and privacy
+ - forth industrial revolution and privacy
+ - privacy and big data

         9.2.
 Findings / Observations
 (E.g. expand on why you referred to these sources as opposed to other sources you could have considered, and why you believe they apply or are relevant to the session topic under discussion.)

+revisit cyber security and introduce more like the essential eight.
+Make privacy apart of the organisation.
+Think about tool that can be used in the workplace to improve compliance to privacy and why.

         9.3.
 Reflections
 (E.g. Critically analyse the section or general topic under discussion.
 This is a chance for you to demonstrate your mastery of a topic by challenging (constructively) traditional methods or thinking around a particular area, and what ideas you may suggest to develop this area, or even continue the discussion by raising some interesting points.
 In this latter part I would urge students to use the discussion board.)

+I don't think we have privacy done well yet.
+When there are data breaches the company's don't get repercussions even if they have keep unnessary information and not secured.
+And then there is surveillance capitalism.

 ##    10. Assessments AT2 Advice

         10.1.
 Evidence of research
 (E.g. which websites or academic journals did you visit?)

+Shell power point and video about final assessment

         10.2.
 Findings / Observations
 (E.g. expand on why you referred to these sources as opposed to other sources you could have considered, and why you believe they apply or are relevant to the session topic under discussion.)

+I took note

         10.3.
 Reflections
 (E.g. Critically analyse the section or general topic under discussion.
 This is a chance for you to demonstrate your mastery of a topic by challenging (constructively) traditional methods or thinking around a particular area, and what ideas you may suggest to develop this area, or even continue the discussion by raising some interesting points.
 In this latter part I would urge students to use the discussion board.)

+did this after I had done the final assessment

 ##    11. The purpose of reflection